sibyl-dev/pyreal/docs/index.rst

 Overview
 --------

-**Sibyl** wraps the complete machine learning explainability pipeline into Explainer objects.
+**Pyreal** wraps the complete machine learning explainability pipeline into Explainer objects.
 Explainer objects handle all the transforming logic, in order to provide a human-interpretable explanation from any original data form.